US lets autonomous vehicle bypass human-driver safety rules

 The delivery vehicles, equipped with laser, camera and radar sensors, will travel with regular traffic on public roads.

 The exemption from motor vehicle standards from NHTSA also allows Nuro to run its rear cameras all the time.
-Current standards require the camera displays to turn off when the vehicle is moving forward so they don’t distract human drivers, the company said.
+Current standards require backup camera displays to turn off when vehicles are moving forward so the displays don’t distract human drivers, the company said.

 Nuro said in a statement that the R2 has a front-end that protects pedestrians by collapsing inward.
 It’s also equipped with temperature controls to keep perishable goods or meals fresh.